ddfilipov/js-understanding-weird-parts/s2-15-execution-stack/README.md

 First of all there's an Execution stack, which would look something like this:

-0 - Global Execution Context
+0-Global Execution Context

 Then the program would get invoke function a() and that would create another Execution Context (with a create and execute phase too).
 Our stack would look like this:

-1 - Execution Context of a()
+1-Execution Context of a()
-0 - Global Execution Context
+0-Global Execution Context

 Notice how the Execution Context of a() is on top of the GCE because we're inside a now.

 Once a() calls b(), a new Execution context will be created on top of the stack:

-2 - Execution Context of b()
+2-Execution Context of b()
-1 - Execution Context of a()
+1-Execution Context of a()
-0 - Global Execution Context
+0-Global Execution Context

 The order lexically of this code doesn't really matter.
 Example: